AliasVector/jsftest/README.txt

-Test project for learning JSF
+Test project for learning JSF and its implementation - Prime faces.